Skip to main content

 You’ll quickly realize the need for a project manager within your roster.
 However, you will also realize that there might not be a budget for it.
 Then, your first task is to select which is the best position within your current team to handle these responsibilities.

 After you’ve chosen a person, look for free project management tools that you can test with.
-After you test, you’ll have to select the best tool for your situation and then the fun starts.
+After you test, you’ll have to select the best tool for your situation.
+For example, it’s usually best to select software that can be run on a Macbook or other laptop so you don’t have to invest in new systems.
+Once you pick the right tool for you, the fun can start.

-Tool adoption takes time, and you’ll have to invest in one-on-one meetings to explain to different people how to use the tool for their role within the projects.
+Even with the easiest project management software, tool adoption still takes time, and you’ll have to invest in one-on-one meetings to explain to different people how to use the tool for their role within the projects.
 This will be time-consuming but also the best path to guarantee a smoother transition from your current system to this tool.

 Finally, repetition will be your best ally.
 Repeat, repeat, repeat.
 Iterate on your process and provide feedback to the team on their use of the tool so they keep moving in the direction you want them to.